Close

 What is Section 80GG?

 Section 80GG is a provision within the Income Tax Act that permits a taxpayer or assessee to seek a deduction for the rent expended on their dwelling.
-This deduction applies to both salaried and self-employed individuals, including those with no income.
-By leveraging this provision, individuals can effectively decrease their overall tax obligations.
+This deduction applies to salaried and self-employed individuals, including those without income.
+This provision is an absolute savior for those who wish to decrease their overall tax obligations effectively.

 Who Qualifies for the Section 80GG Tax Deduction?